Celtic GlorySpiritual

 Pennant Melangell

-She lived and died here praying.
-Her gravestone exists in the tiny chapel, and her shrine has been reinstated.
+She lived and died here praying, sleeping in a cave a short way from her hermitage.
+Her gravestone exists in the tiny chapel, and her late medieval shrine has been reinstated.
 The shrine is not something I really go along with, (as I’m not comfortable with praying to saints), so I just move into the tiny circular chapel to pray.

 As I was praying and singing praises, and as there was no one around, I felt to lie prostrate on the stone cobbled floor.
-As I did, I started weeping and crying out to God.
-Melangel’s heart seem so aligned to mine and I long for similar women to pilgrimage through life with.
+As I do, I start weeping and crying out to God.
+Melangell’s heart seems so aligned to mine.
+I long for similar women to pilgrimage through life with.
 There are not many modern day mystics.
-It is heartening to hear the story of one of the female Christians.
+It is heartening to hear the story of one, a female Christian.
 They are usually forgotten.

 I’m not even really sure what the tears are about except a deep, deep visceral longing which could only be expressed in spiritual tongues.
-My mind can’t quite comprehend the depth of emotion but I known it is linking my heart to the heart of Jesus and also releasing stress I didn’t know I have been carrying.
+My mind can’t quite comprehend the depth of emotion but I know it is linking my heart to the heart of Jesus and also releasing stress I didn’t know I was carrying.
+It is all part of the pilgrimage journey as we go deeper day by day.
+(Now a week in).

 Comments